 Some work-from-home jobs require a dedicated phone line, high-speed internet, and a working computer.
 You may also need dictation equipment, a headset, or other specialty items required for the position.
 Even items as simple as pens, paper, and sticky notes are your responsibility.
 Be sure you know what equipment is required for the position, as these can impact how much you’ll bring home each month.

 Many say yes!
 There are still great perks, pay, and flexibility that come with working from home.
 And there are plenty of companies that hire employees for work-from-home jobs (rather than working as independent contractors), which opens the door for benefits and other perks.

 Ready to take the plunge?

 Acceleration Partners is a performance marketing agency.
 To qualify for many of the telecommuter positions, potential candidates must live within a reasonable driving distance from a hub region: Boston, Philadelphia, New York City, Chicago, Denver, or Los Angeles.
-Experience is required and affiliate marketing experience is a plus.
-Most positions require a four-year degree.
-Acceleration Partners offers a lucrative full benefits package including insurance, tuition reimbursement, and PTO.
-The pay is commensurate with experience and the Digital Marketing Account Manager position offers a competitive pay range of $60-$75,000 per year.
+Experience is required, and affiliate marketing experience is a plus.
+Positions require Acceleration Partners offers a lucrative full benefits package, including insurance, tuition reimbursement, and PTO.
+The pay is commensurate with experience, and the Digital Marketing Account Manager position offers a competitive pay range of $60-$75,000 per year.

 Founded in 1850, Aetna is one of the top healthcare benefits companies today and a member of the Fortune 100.
 While they’re headquartered in Connecticut, they offer positions in all 50 states including work-from-home opportunities.
 Their competitive benefits packages include PTO, professional development, and access to fitness centers.
 They offer a wide range of telecommuter positions from case management to technical support to business analytics.
 Certain positions require a specialized background (such as Registered Nurse) but others (like customer service) are entry-level opportunities and pay is proportionate but competitive for the region, experience and role.